starkinfra/sdk-python/README.md

 ### Query PixKey logs

-You can query pix key logs to better understand a Pix key life cycle.
+You can query Pix key logs to better understand a Pix key life cycle.

 ```python
 import starkinfra